apache/arrow/CONTRIBUTING.md

 Respecting this convention makes it easier for us to process the backlog of submitted Pull Requests.

+### Minor Fixes

+Any functionality change should have a JIRA opened.
+For minor changes that affect documentation, you do not need to open up a JIRA.
+Instead you can title your PR "MINOR: " if meets the following guidelines:

+*  Grammar, usage and spelling fixes that affect no more than 2 files
+*  Documentation updates affecting no more than 2 files and not more than 500 words.

 ## Do you want to propose a significant new feature or an important refactoring?

 We ask that all discussions about major changes in the codebase happen